PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 ## 2. Reality Check

+When you come back from break, pick two or three ideas that excite you most.

-I'm sure all three of your ideas are awesome.
+I'm sure all three of your best ideas are awesome.
 But you might not be able to complete an implementation of all of them in a few days.

-Bring your ideas to me, and I'll vet and hone them with you into something that is doable in less than a week.
+Bring your ideas to me, and I'll vet and hone them with you into something that is doable in about a week.
 We will prioritize the most core features and make an [MVP](/notes/capstone-mvp.md) and name your project.

 ## 3. Divide and Conquer